robchendev/Guitardex_old/src/t/1-31/12-nail-attack/nail-attack.md

 #### 1. The flicking motion

 Push your middle and ring finger into the base of your thumb (medical term is "Thenar Eminence") and flick outwards, straigtening your fingers.
+Some find it easier to only pushing the middle finger into the thumb's base and flicking it.

 Now attempt the same motion without first pushing the fingers into the base of your thumb and the releasing.
 It is normal to have less power in the flicking motion than before.